1mh/pyqt-examples/src/02 PyQt Widgets/README.md

 # PyQt Widgets

 A *widget* is a GUI element: A button, a text field, ...
-This sample application shows the most common PyQt widgets.
+The sample application in this directory shows the most common PyQt widgets:

 ![PyQt widgets screenshot](pyqt-widgets.png)

-The source code is in [`main.py`](main.py).
-For instructions how to run it, please see [here](https://github.com/1mh/pyqt-examples#running-the-examples).

 Some of the widgets you can see in this screenshot are: